 High-on-the-hog MP pensions spoofed by tax watchdogs

-A Canadian flag flies under the Peace Tower, ahead of the resumption of Parliament in Ottawa, on Wednesday, March 3, 2010.
+A Canadian flag flies under the Peace Tower on Wednesday, March 3, 2010.
 (Adrian Wyld / THE CANADIAN PRESS)

 OTTAWA - The high-on-the-hog pensions enjoyed by MPs and their $10 million in household mailouts have been singled out for spoof awards from a taxpayers group.